DVA490-474-Project-Course/robot-controller-interface/README.md

 To use individual robot behaviour (path planning etc), then the following preconditions must be started:
-Start SLAM Toolbox (this require publishing LIDAR values on the /scan topic):
+Start SLAM Toolbox (this requires publishing LIDAR values on the /scan topic):
 ```
 ros2 launch slam_toolbox online_async_launch.py
 ```